We value student views about what we do well and what we can do better

-Your student experience at Griffith should be a positive one, so we regularly seek your feedback on University services, the quality of our teachers and courses.
-Sometimes the University’s expectations for a service or of its staff are not the same as your expectations.
-To understand what you can expect as a Griffith student and what the University expects of you please read the Student Charter.
+Your student experience at Griffith should be a positive one, so we regularly use feedback mechanisms to seek your views on University services, and the quality of our teachers and courses.
+Sometimes expectations may differ between you and the University.
+To understand what you can expect as a Griffith student and what the University expects of you, please read the Student Charter.

 STEP 1 – INFORMAL RESOLUTION – RAISE CONCERNS LOCALLY AND DIRECTLY